 Invisalign

-Aside from traditional braces, you may also opt for clear aligners such as Invisalign to fix an overbite.
+Aside from traditional braces, you may also opt for Invisalign to fix an overbite.
 The clear aligner technology utilizes custom-made, plastic mouthpieces that fit snugly over the teeth.
 This exerts gentle and continuous pressure to aid in tooth movement and bite correction.
+However, clear aligners are mainly used for the treatment of minor malocclusions only.

 Jaw surgery